-Although a farm tenant and landowner are free to include whatever provisions they wish in a lease contract, many people want to know what practices are customary or common in their region.
-Practices that are widely followed are usually considered to treat landowner and tenant fairly.
+Although farm tenants and landowners are free to include whatever provisions they wish in a lease contract, many people want to know what practices are customary or common in their region.
+Practices that are widely followed are usually considered to treat the landowner and tenant fairly.
 However, individual circumstances may justify arrangements that are different from the majority of cases.
 Any lease must be evaluated as a whole, not by its individual parts.
 The general principle to follow is to divide the crop (and other income) in the same proportion as total costs are shared.

 Although leasing practices tend to be stable, changes do occur because of changes in agricultural technology and economic conditions.
-A 2012 survey by the Department of Economics at Iowa State University was conducted to find out more about current leasing practices in Iowa.
-Responses were received from a representative sample of over 500 landowners throughout the state.
+The 2017 Iowa Farmland Ownership and Tenure Survey by the Department of Economics at Iowa State University was conducted to find out more about current leasing practices in Iowa.
+Responses were received from a statistically representative sample of over 500 landowners throughout the state via telephone.

 As of July 2017, nine percent of all cropland in Iowa was reported to be under a crop share agreement, which represents 17 percent of all leased cropland.
 The area under crop share agreement declined by three percentage points from the 13 percent reported in 2012 and 22 percent in 1992.
 The typical 50-50 crop share is still the predominant form of crop share leased acres.